nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

 [![Build Status](https://travis-ci.com/nickolasrm-UFRRJ/BRTAutomaton.jl.svg?branch=main)](https://travis-ci.com/nickolasrm-UFRRJ/BRTAutomaton.jl)
 [![Coverage Status](https://coveralls.io/repos/github/nickolasrm-UFRRJ/BRTAutomaton.jl/badge.svg?branch=main)](https://coveralls.io/github/nickolasrm-UFRRJ/BRTAutomaton.jl?branch=main)

-_A study case of Bus Rapid Traffic system modeled with cellular automata._
+_A study case of the Bus Rapid Transit system modeled with cellular automata._

 ## About the project
 This package contains a Bus Rapid Transit (BRT) system simulator made using a cellular automata model.
 BRTs are a transport alternative to the regular buses.
 Instead of letting the buses being driven like cars, they are allocated in an exclusive lane, usually at the margin of a highway, which makes them faster and free of traffic congestion.
 This project focuses on simulating it to help ML scientists developing solutions to improve the quality of the system.